08Aristodemus24/project-alexander/readme.md

 **Insights:**
 1. viewBox is an attribute that is set to value `"<min-x> <min-y> <width> <height>"`.
 You can think of view box as the scope in which we see the svg object we have
+2. use transform origin to change origin where transformation starts which is by default on the center

 ## Writing experience component